samardzic/mock_server/readme.md

+# Resources for server mocking

-#3 Solutions for mocking the local server for developement purposes.
+- Solutions for mocking the local server for developement purposes.